-Boston Scientific Ltd has chosen this programme as suitable for most members.
+The BBC has chosen this programme as suitable for most members.
 The programme aims to grow your money while retirement is a long way off, then to reduce the likelihood of it experiencing large changes in value as you get ready to take it out.

 This programme gives you flexibility.
-It gets your money ready for the different ways you can take it at retirement: as drawdown; cash; or an annuity.
+It prepares you for the different ways you can take your money at retirement: as drawdown; cash; or an annuity.
 That makes it ideal if you're not yet sure what you're going to do or if you want to keep your options open.

-If you decide later that you want to take your money in a particular way, then you could move into one of our targeted My Future options.
-You can find details of these from page 21.
+If you decide later that you want to take your money in a particular way, then you could move into one of our targeted My Future Focus options.
+You can find details of these from page 10.